saylesss88/nix-book/src/vcs/git.md

 and is used by the NixOS community to track, share, and back up system configurations.

-Why use Git with NixOS?
+**Why use Git with NixOS?**

-- Track every change: Git lets you record every modification to your configuration files, so you can always see what changed, when, and why.
+- **Track every change**: Git lets you record every modification to your configuration files, so you can always see what changed, when, and why.

-- Experiment safely: Try new settings or packages without fear—if something breaks, you can easily roll back to a previous working state.
+- **Experiment safely**: Try new settings or packages without fear—if something breaks, you can easily roll back to a previous working state.

-- Sync across machines: With Git, you can keep your NixOS setups in sync between your laptop, desktop, or servers, and collaborate with others.
+- **Sync across machines**: With Git, you can keep your NixOS setups in sync between your laptop, desktop, or servers, and collaborate with others.

-- Disaster recovery: Accidentally delete your config?
+- **Disaster recovery**: Accidentally delete your config?
 With Git, you can restore it from your repository in minutes.

 Installing Git on NixOS